gnzlbg/static_vector/README.md

 Since the allocator does not know anything about the container, an adaptor must be written.
-Since this adaptor will store a `std::vector` inside, it is necesarily going to contain an unnecessary word of storage for its capacity.
+Since this adaptor will store a `std::vector` inside, it is necessarily going to contain an unnecessary word of storage for its capacity.

-This adaptor can store an arena that can hold enough elements for a desired capacity, however, this arena will be unnecessary big, since in the worst case the vector will trigger a reallocation after (Capacity - 1) elements, so the arena must be able to store GrowthFactor * (Capacity - 1) elements to deal with the worst case.
+This adaptor can store an arena that can hold enough elements for a desired capacity, however, this arena will be unnecessary big, since in the worst case the vector will trigger a reallocation after (Capacity - 1) elements, so the arena must be able to store `GrowthFactor * (Capacity - 1)` elements to deal with the worst case.

 TODO: Can a std::vector implementation use a dynamic growth factor?
 (If that is